j3soon/arxiv-utils/README.md

   This requires a button click to change the pdf title, but will be considered less intrusive than running in the background.
 - [arxiv-url](https://github.com/weakish/arxiv-url)
   This claims to add a back button, but I can't get it working.

+## Privacy Policy

+We do not gather your personal data.
+If in doubt, please refer to the source code.